 • All students know who to turn to for help, advice or support, can access services confidentially, quickly and easily and have access to 24-hour support

-• The Managing Directors of the company have overall responsibility and accountability for the safeguarding and welfare of the students
+• The Managing Directors of the company have overall accountability for the safeguarding and welfare of the students

 • All staff share in the responsibility to protect students from harm, remain vigilant in identifying safeguarding and child protection issues and to follow policies and procedures relating to safeguarding and child protection